wp-plugins/formidable-pro-add-color-picker-field/readme.txt

 == Description ==

+This Plugin was an experiment, I needed to let users pick colors for entries intended to be displayed in a Calendar View.
+I discovered a workaround on the [Formidable Web Site](https://formidablepro.com/adding-a-color-picker-field/) that was a few years old, so I decided to grab the current version of [jscolor](http://jscolor.com/) and put it in a plugin for easier deployment.

+Along the way I discovered a few other color picker libraries for jQuery, so when I get around to it I'll add them to the plugin to give users some different display options.

-This plugin was developed and tested using WordPress 4.0 and [Formidable Pro Version 1.07.11](https://formidablepro.com/) by [Strategy11 ](http://strategy11.com/).
+**Please note:** *This plugin was developed and tested using WordPress 4.0 and [Formidable Pro Version 1.07.11](https://formidablepro.com/) by [Strategy11 ](http://strategy11.com/).
 It requires the Formidable Pro Plugin to be installed and activated before installation.

-**Please note:** *This Plugin and its author are not affiliated with Formidable Pro or Strategy11.
+I am not affiliated with Formidable Pro or Strategy11.
 This is an independent plugin.
 Use at your own risk.*

 == Installation ==